brunobussReal/moveIt-nlw4/README.md

 # Run
 $ yarn start
 ```
-Before running the app you need to create a enviroment variables file with the corresponding information:
+Before running the app you need to create a .env.local file in the root of the project with the following information:
 ```
 GITHUB_ID=GITHUB PUBLIC KEY
 GITHUB_SECRET=GITHUB SECRET KEY